Healthy Watersheds Projects in Region 5

 Twin Cities Regionally Significant Ecological Areas The Minnesota Department of Natural Resources conducted a landscape assessment of the Twin Cities metro area to identify ecologically significant terrestrial and wetland areas using data from the Minnesota Land Cover Classification System.
 The following six attributes, selected from major ecological principles, were used to identify regionally significant terrestrial and wetland areas: natural land cover (low imperviousness area and presence of continuous vegetative cover); patch size; patch shape; adjacent land cover/use; connectivity to other natural areas; and presence of native plant communities.
 Collectively, the mapped significant ecological areas provide wildlife habitat, maintain biological diversity, maintain connectivity, contribute to groundwater recharge and improved water quality, and represent high to outstanding examples of native plant communities.

-Field Evaluation Manual for Ohio’s Primary Headwater Habitat Streams (PDF) (66 pp, 1.02MB) Because many "index of biotic integrity" assessment systems are watershed size dependent, they often cannot be used to identify the well-being of the native fauna that survive and reproduce in small headwater stream ecosystems.
+Field Methods for Evaluating Primary Headwater Streams in Ohio (Version 4.1) (PDF) (66 pp, 1.02MB) Because many "index of biotic integrity" assessment systems are watershed size dependent, they often cannot be used to identify the well-being of the native fauna that survive and reproduce in small headwater stream ecosystems.
 This manual provides a method for assessing headwater stream habitats.

 Ohio’s Statewide Biological and Water Quality Monitoring and Assessment To assess the attainment and appropriateness of the water quality designations assigned to its streams and rivers, Ohio EPA monitors water chemistry and fish and macroinvertebrate assemblages in all of its streams and rivers on a rotating basis.
 In addition to supporting the development of the state’s 303(d) list, these data are used to determine whether or not Ohio’s streams and rivers adequately support aquatic life (including consumable fish), recreational opportunities, and drinking water supplies for the state as a whole.
 Other agencies have also used bioassessment data and biocriteria to assist with management of rare, threatened and endangered species; scenic river designations; environmental impact assessment; and fisheries management.